-The tested must be configured as a GPIO input and adjacent pins must be configured as GPIO outputs before calling the function.
+The tested pin must be configured as a GPIO input and the adjacent pins must be configured as GPIO outputs before calling the function.
 If the backup functionality is enabled, the function sets the directions for both pins.
 If not, configure the directions (tested pin as input, adjacent pin as output).
-After the end of the function, the application cannot manipulate neither the tested nor the adjacent pins, until the FS_DIO_InputExt_LPC() function for these pins is called.
+After the end of the function, the application can manipulate neither the tested nor the adjacent pins until the FS_DIO_InputExt_LPC() function is called for these pins.

-4.2.12 FS_DIO_ShortToAdjSet_LPC()
+4.2.9 FS_DIO_ShortToSupplySet_IMX8M()